 - Click Publish > WFS.

-- Type a Title, Tags, and Summary for the hosted WFS layer.
+- Fill in Title, Tags, and Summary for the hosted WFS layer.

 The title must start with a letter or underscore (_).
 It can contain letters, numbers, hyphens (-), underscores, or periods (.) but cannot contain spaces.

-- Choose in which folder to save the hosted WFS layer.
+- Choose a folder in which to save the hosted WFS layer.